Betting on the NFL for Beginners

 Football is often described as a game of third-down efficiency.
 When the 3rd down effort does not result in a new set of downs, a punt to kick to the other team is often the consequence.
 Teams that consistently attain a new set of downs and drive down the field, will usually win.

 As a bettor, you need to look at this example and all the fundamentals in order to pick winners.
 Bets on individual matches are the best long-term approach to profitable football wagering.
-When betting on individual football games, you need to win at least three bets out of every five bets placed in order to maintain a profit.
+When betting on individual games, you need to win at least three out of every five bets placed to maintain a profit.
 Take the time to truly analyze your options.

-To analyze the point spreads and totals, you need to develop your own set of power rankings and should compare the offense, defense and special team capabilities for both teams in any match under consideration.
+To analyze the point spreads and totals, you need to develop your own set of power rankings.
+You should compare the offense, defense and special team capabilities for both teams.
+Do this in any match under consideration.
 A ranking system is necessary to determine if one team is undervalued or another overvalued when looking at the spread for a game.

-You can go online to get started with NFL and college power rankings, but should always adjust these published rankings as you see the matchups.
+You can go online to get started with NFL and college power rankings.
+Keep in mind, you should always adjust these published rankings as you see the matchups.
 Injury analysis is an important week to week adjustment.
 Injuries to key players can make trend analysis and power rankings an “apples to oranges” comparison.

-As a bettor, you have the advantage to focus your analysis on a few NFL teams or a college conference or two, where the sportsbook needs to put betting lines on just about every event.
+As a bettor, you have an advantage.
+You can focus your analysis on a few NFL teams or a college conference or two.
+The sportsbook, on the other hand, needs to put betting lines on just about every event.
 Remember, on average for every NFL or college betting line, there is a group of winners and an equal group of losers.
 Do your homework, be patient, and focus on fundamentals, so you are more often to be in the winning group.

 History Behind the NFL and Super Bowl